Creating PM Skills

 The Three Files

-skills/<skill-name>/├── SKILL.md # Instructions for the AI└── references/ ├── TEMPLATE.md # Output structure └── EXAMPLE.md # Completed examplePlus an optional slash command:
+skills/<skill-name>/├── SKILL.md # Instructions for the AI└── references/ ├── TEMPLATE.md # Output structure └── EXAMPLE.md # Completed exampleSkills are invoked directly by name; there is no per-skill command wrapper (see Invoking Your Skill).

 | Category | Existing Skills |